grame-cncm/faustdoc/mkdocs/docs/manual/community.md

 # Material from the community

-Here is a list of additional material contributed by the community of Faust developers.
+Here is a list of additional material contributed by the community of Faust developers or users.

 ##### [Handling infinity and not-a-number (NaN) values in Faust and C++ audio programming](https://www.dariosanfilippo.com/blog/2020/handling_inf_nan_values_in_faust_and_cpp/)